tpgmartin/presentations/tech-book-club/ydkjs_async_and_performance_chapter_3_promises.md

 * Internally, use callbacks resolve, reject
 * All operations become async
 * "Uninversion of control"
-* Resovled `Promise` is immutable
+* Resolved `Promise` is immutable

 ---

 # If it Quacks like a Promse...

-* Use "thenables" to perfom type checking
+* Use "thenables" to perform type checking
 * `then` is now a reserved word

 ---